yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

     singularity pull docker://quay.io/biocontainers/trimmomatic:0.32--hdfd78af_4
    ```

-   or better yet would be is to use LOCAL_SCRATCH directories on Puhti especially if the image sizes are quite big (in the order of GBs).
-Usually larger docker
+   It is even better to use LOCAL_SCRATCH directories for Singularity TMPDIR and CACHEDIR directories especially if the image sizes are quite big (in the order of
-   images are composed of several layers and importing and unpacking the layers into one single image file for singularity can be I/O intensive.
-For the the sake of
+   GBs).
+Usually larger docker images are composed of several layers and importing and unpacking the layers into one single image file for singularity can be I/O
-   this tutorial example we can use the same trimmomatic example as below:
+   intensive.
+For the sake of this tutorial example we can use the same trimmomatic example as below:

    ```bash
    export SINGULARITY_TMPDIR=$LOCAL_SCRATCH